therealmolf/model-board/README.md

 <div align="center">

 # Model Board
-A dashboard of different models I have implemented to showcase my ability to use various ML tools.
+A streamlit application of different models I have implemented to showcase my ability to use various ML tools.
 </div>

 ---